- Authenticated drawing by Alberto Giacometti sells for £130,000, over triple its lower presale estimate of £40,000

 - Omar Ramsden collection makes £33,300 across nine lots

-Signed prints achieved high prices at the sale including a limited edition, signed lithograph by Francis Bacon titled Oedipus and the Sphinx which sold for £8,500.
-Similarly, three signed etchings by Pablo Picasso achieved a total of £15,200 and were sold to UK buyers, whilst a signed print The Pond by L.S.
+Signed prints achieved high prices at the sale including a limited edition, signed lithograph by Francis Bacon titled Oedipus and the Sphinx which sold for £8,500, whilst a signed print The Pond by L.S.
 Lowry achieved £3,200.
 Other key collectable artists which saw high prices include a picture by Mary Fedden achieve £4,400 and a watercolour by Mark Gertler realise £3,200.

 Within the decorative arts section a fine collection of Omar Ramsden silver consigned from North Yorkshire achieved £33,300 across nine lots, selling to a mix of private buyers and collectors.
 A rare Vienna period vase by Dame Lucie Rie tripled in value, having been bought in 2012 for £950 and eventually selling for £3,200.
 A set of six stoneware cups and saucers also by Rie achieved £7,500 against a pre-sale estimate of £1,500 - £2,500.
 A large collection of 25 lots of Hungarian Zsolnay ceramics sold for an above estimate £18,000, all making multiples of their pre-sale estimates.
 The majority of these were bought by two Hungarian purchasers and will be returning to their country of origin.